-The Graduate School welcomes applications from qualified candidates holding a minimum of a bachelor's degree from an accredited institution with at least a 2.75 grade point average (G.P.A.) on a 4.0 scale.
+The Graduate School welcomes applications from qualified candidates holding a minimum of a bachelor's degree from an accredited institution with at least a 2.75 grade point average (GPA) on a 4.0 scale.
 GRE or GMAT exams are not required.
-Students with a GPA between 2.5 and 2.7 may be considered for possible provisional admission.
+Students with a GPA between 2.5 and 2.7 may be considered on a case-by-case basis.

 The Graduate School application process is easy and convenient; follow these four four simple steps:

 Complete the online graduate school application (application fee/VISA processing is billed later).